paulrobertlloyd/paulrobertlloyd-content/articles/2024-05-15-indieweb_principles.markdown

 > **Own your data.** Your content, your metadata, your identity.

 There are few issues with this.
-Firstly, the language (data, metadata, identity) speaks a narrow audience.
+Firstly, the language (data, metadata, identity) speaks to a narrow audience.
 Furthermore, while owning your identity is mentioned, it could be considered a separate principle, not least because having your own domain name makes owning your data online possible.

 The second principle states: